AlayaNetwork/alaya-devdocs/website/docs/Wasm_API.md

       Insert a new key-value pair, Update to cache.

-    - `bool insert_const (const Key &k, const Value &v)` Insert a new key-value pair that will not be updated to the cache.
-Suitable for large number of inserts, no updates after insertion.
+    - `bool insert_const (const Key &k, const Value &v)` The insert will not update the new key-value pair to the cache.
+It is suitable for a large number of inserts, with no need to update after inserting.

     - `Value get_const (const Key &k)`
       Get the Const object, will not join the cache.